ricardozacarias/ricardozacarias.github.io/test.md

 Isn't it funny how we all love to travel but hate tourists?

-The explosion in tourism in Portugal and its role in economic recovery has been documented... extensively.
+The explosion of tourism in Portugal and its role in economic recovery has been documented... extensively.
 As such it is beyond the scope of this article.
 Instead, I'm more interested in the side effects.

 AirBnB started as an 'original' idea of two roommates placing an extra mattress in the living room.
-Otherwise known as monetizing [couchsurfing](https://www.couchsurfing.com/) (which started way back in 2003).
+In other words, monetizing [couchsurfing](https://www.couchsurfing.com/) (which started way back in 2003).
 As it grew in popularity, ambition quickly followed and they have now achieved 'disruption' of much more than the hotel industry.
-In the case of Lisbon, the number of AirBnB have reached epic proportions.
+In Lisbon, the number of AirBnB have reached epic proportions.

 ### Fig. 1 - AirBnB listings for every 1000 residents in (some) European capitals